-Yes, there is some debate about the birthdate of this celebrity witch, but there is no lack of information about her life.
-In our monthly YOU DECIDE! feature we examine everything online about an individuals’s life and try to extract their character.
+Back in the fifties and sixties Sybil Leek was the world’s most famous witch, but it isn’t clear as to the date upon which she was born?
+Yes, there is some debate about the birthdate of this celebrity crone, but there is no lack of information about her life.
+In our monthly YOU DECIDE! feature we examine everything we can find about an individual’s life and extract their character.
 While we are sure that the Sun Sign of Sybil Leek is Pisces, perhaps some interesting biographical details will give us a hint concerning her Day Ray.

 Sybil Leek was born into a British Wiccan family.
 Her mother’s ancestry was traced back to the witches of Southern Ireland in 1134 and her father’s family had ties to royalty in czarist Russia.
 The Leeks lived a very comfortable and fashionable life.
-During her childhood Aleister Crowley, H.G.
+During her childhood Allister Crowley, H.G.
 Wells, and Lawrence of Arabia were occasional guests at her home.

 Leek’s life changed greatly after she moved to the United States and decided to retire.
 During this time she remarried and raised two sons, all the while making great efforts to maintain her privacy.
 Although Leek was often attacked for her “evil beliefs” it was her “generally sensible attitudes about spirituality” that appealed to the public.

 Which of the two dates is the true birthday of Sybil Leek?